Your Guide To Divorce Lawyer Fees In Singapore

 Who Is Responsible For Paying For The Divorce Lawyer Fees In Singapore?

 In most cases, you are responsible for paying your own legal fees.
-The Court can also determine if a person should be responsible for paying the other person’s legal fees, such as in a situation where the losing party bears winning party’s legal costs.
+The Court can also determine if a person should be responsible for paying the other person’s legal fees, such as in a situation where the losing party bears the winning party’s legal costs.

 Do You Allow Instalment Payments For Lawyer Fees?